Rkirmann/powerswap-uikit/README.md

-# Lootswap UIkit
+# Powerswap UIkit

-Lootswap UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+Powerswap UIkit is a set of React components and hooks used to build pages on Pancake's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @lootswap/uikit`
+`yarn add @powerswap/uikit`

 ## Setup

 ### Theme

-Before using lootswap UIkit, you need to provide the theme file to styled-component.
+Before using powerswap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@lootswap/uikit'
+import { light, dark } from '@powerswap/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```